 Subject: Contract formation; royalties and agent’s commission; joint venture and property management agreements; 8-day trial.

 Summary: C claimed £3m royalties or commission allegedly payable under four oral agreements made with the defendant waste management and recycling company.
 D contended that C had been paid all he was entitled to be paid many years previously.
 Murray Rosen QC dismissed C’s case, stating that some of the claims “were so fantastic as to verge on the delusional”.
 Instructed by BP Collins LLP.

 Case: Stanley Houghton v PB Donoghue (Construction) Ltd EWHC 1738 (Ch) (Morgan J)

 Subject: Discretion to grant C permission to accept D’s Part 36 offer while the trial was in progress; CPR r.36.11(3)(d).

 Summary: At the end of day 2 (Friday) of an 8-day trial, and after Simon had conducted a robust cross-examination of C, the proceedings were adjourned early in order for C’s witnesses to attend.
 The next day C served a notice of acceptance of Ds’ Part 36 offer.
-C’s application for permission to accept the offer was heard and dismissed by Morgan J, sitting as the applications judge, on the grounds that the cross-examination of C constituted a material change of circumstances that would make it unjust to grant the permission sought.
+C’s application for permission to accept the offer was heard and dismissed by Morgan J, sitting as the applications judge, on the grounds that there had been a material change of circumstances that would make it unjust to grant the permission sought.
 Instructed by BP Collins LLP.

 Case: Kevin Murphy as TiB for Mohammed Afzal v Abdullah and Interpoise Ltd (ChD) 16/01/17 (Robert Miles QC)